 Stick wax is a necessity when climbing the ranks of professional ice hockey.
 Hockey players that are looking for more control over the puck, less wear and tear on the stick’s tape job, and accuracy in their shots use stick wax often to bring their game to the next level.

 What is stick wax used for in ice hockey?

-Stick wax is crucial for any ice hockey player to have on the bottom of their stick.
+Stick wax is crucial for any ice hockey player to have on their stick.
 A thin layer of stick wax over top of the tape provides many benefits to new players and veterans alike.
 The stickiness of the wax reduces friction and gives players more grip on the puck as they take shots, dangle between defenders, or receive passes from teammates.

 The wax also offers a protective layer for the stick tape as the wax resists moisture and snow.
-This protection will ensure the tape lasts longer and give players more time in between wrapping their stick's blade with tape.
-While wax makes the tape job last longer, it's protective qualities also allow the stick itself to resist water and snow damage, preventing harm and prolonging the stick's overall lifespan.
+This protection will ensure the tape lasts longer and give players more time in between wrapping their stick’s blade with tape.
+While wax makes the tape job last longer, its protective qualities also allow the stick itself to resist water and snow damage, preventing harm and prolonging the stick’s overall lifespan.

 Things To Consider

 When looking for stick wax, you'll want to consider the following: